Tennis at the 2022 Pacific Mini Games

-The tennis competition at the 2022 Pacific Mini Games was held from 16 to 24 June 2022 at the American Memorial Park and Pacific Islands Club in Saipan, Northern Mariana Islands.
-Tennis was one of only two sports on the 2022 mini games program that began a day earlier from the official opening ceremony of the games.
+The tennis competition at the 2022 Pacific Mini Games took place from 16 to 24 June 2022 at the American Memorial Park and Pacific Islands Club in Saipan, Northern Mariana Islands.
+Tennis along with only one other sport commenced a day before the official opening ceremony of the games.

 Competition schedule

 Participating nations

 As of 1 June 2022, sixteen countries and territories have confirmed their participation in the games.
 Each Pacific Games association is allowed to enter a maximum of eight athletes, with no more than five of the same gender.